girke-lab/signatureSearchData/README.md

 `signatureSearchData` are designed to work with most genome-wide expression data including hybridization-based methods, such as Affymetrix or L1000, as well as sequencing-based methods, such as RNA-Seq.
-Currently, `signatureSearchData` does not include RNA-Seq data mainly due to the lack of large-scale perturbation studies (_e.g._ drug-based) available in the public domain that are based on RNA-Seq.
-This situation may change in the near future once the cost of RNA-Seq becomes more cost effective for this purpose.
+Currently, `signatureSearchData` does not include preconfigured RNA-Seq reference data mainly due to the lack of large-scale perturbation studies (_e.g._ drug-based) available in the public domain that are based on RNA-Seq.
+This situation may change in the near future once the technology has become more affordable for this purpose.

-# Install and load `signatureSearchData`
+# Install and Load Package

-`signatureSearch` is a R/Bioconductor package and can be installed using `BiocManager::install()`.
+`signatureSearchData` is a R/Bioconductor package and can be installed using `BiocManager::install()`.

 ```r